-Notification of Employee Rights Under the National Labor Relations Act – A Status Report for EmployersAdded by Hawley Troxell in Articles & Publications, Employment Law on June 27, 2012
+Notification of Employee Rights Under the National Labor Relations Act – A Status Report for EmployersAdded by Hawley Troxell in Articles & Blogs, Employment Law on June 27, 2012

 On August 25, 2011 the National Labor Relations Board (NLRB) issued a final rule entitled Notification of Employee Rights under the National Labor Relations Act.
 The rule mandates that private sector employers subject to the National Labor Relations Act (NLRA) post a notice informing employees of their rights under the NLRA in a “conspicuous place” readily seen by employees.
 This new obligation applies to virtually all private sector employers, regardless of whether their workforces are unionized and regardless of whether they are federal contractors.
 The effective date of the notice posting requirement initially was November 14, 2011, but was subsequently postponed to January 31, 2012.
 The NLRB then postponed the effective date of the rule to April 30, 2012.
 As a result of two conflicting federal court decision regarding the rule, the NLRB now has placed the rule on hold indefinitely.
 The purpose of this article is to provide employers with an understanding of the status of the rule and the challenges which have been undertaken in opposition to its implementation.